Try Edible Flowers in Your Next Culinary Creation.

 9. Pansy

-Pansies are not only beautiful to look at but pleasant to eat.
-You can enjoy both the regular size pansy as well as the small version know as Johnny Jump-ups.
+Pansies are not only beautiful to look and, but pleasant to eat.
+You can enjoy both the regular size pansies as well as the small version known as “Johnny Jump-ups”.

 Color: There are multiple versions of these tri-color flowers.
 The most common are purple, blue and yellow.

-Parts: Flowers and stems
+Parts: Flowers and stems.

 Uses: Fresh or candied petals bring a decorative touch to salads, desserts, pastries, cakes and cookies.